DarkStar1997/Academic-Timetable-System-Using-Java/README.md

 # Academic Timetable using Java

-An algorithm to create an academic time-table for the classes in 4th and 6th semester has been implemented in the project.
+*An algorithm to create an academic time-table for the classes in 4th and 6th semester has been implemented in the project.*

+---

 ## Databases used

 ### 1. *timeslots.csv*
 > Contains the timeslots per day of the week

-*Sample table*
+#### *Sample table*

 | Day of Week | Slot | Start Time | End Time |
 |-------------|------|------------|----------|